glee4810/ehrsql-2024/README.md

 ### Submitting the File

-Submit your prediction file on our task website on CodaBench.
+Submit your prediction file on our task website on Codabench.
 For more details, see the [Submission](https://www.codabench.org/competitions/1889) tab.